 This demand for improved performance and control follows the trend we’re seeing in the in-space propulsion sector, which you can read more about on our recent post discussing CubeSat thrusters.

-In this article we take a high-level look at how reaction wheels work, what to take into consideration when searching for a reaction wheel for your satellite, and give an overview of some of the products currently available on the global marketplace for space.
+In this article we take a high-level look at reaction wheel design, how reaction wheels work, and what to take into consideration when searching for a reaction wheel for your satellite.
+We also give an overview of some of the products currently available on the global marketplace for space.

 What are reaction wheels?